Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Aspiring Psychiatric Nurses must first earn their Bachelor of Science in Nursing (BSN) degree, which can take about three to four years to complete.

-If you’re already an RN but don’t have your bachelor’s degree, you can enroll in an RN to BSN program and complete your undergraduate studies in about two years.
+If you’re already a Registered Nurse (RN) but don’t have your bachelor’s degree, you can enroll in an RN-to-BSN program and complete your undergraduate studies in about two years.

 Step 2: Receive RN Licensure

-You must pass the NCLEX-RN certification exam to become a licensed Registered Nurse (RN).
+You must pass the NCLEX-RN certification exam to become a licensed Registered Nurse.